 Let’s talk about Pav

-Roby (my hubby) loves eating pav bhaji with sweet Hawaiian rolls (I get them for him from Trader Joes’s).
-I like them with either gluten-free hamburger buns (also from TJs) or with schar gluten free buns (I get those from Giant Eagle).
+My little boys love eating pav bhaji with sweet Hawaiian rolls (I get them from Trader Joes’s or Costco).
+I like them with either gluten-free hamburger buns (also from TJs) or with Schar gluten-free buns (I get those from Giant Eagle).

 - ½ cup water